This feature is only available on the Royal Jelly plan

 member_id |

-No | The ID of the team member to assign the draft to.
+No | The id of the team member to attribute the draft to.
 When provided, the draft appears as theirs and they can edit it immediately.
 When omitted, the draft is unowned and any team member can claim it. |

 message_id |

-No | The ID of a specific message to reply to.
+No | The id of the specific message you want to reply to.
 Defaults to the most recent sent message in the conversation. |

 to |